mozilla-services/docs/source/storage/apis-1.2.rst

     as seen during processing of the request, and will be included in all success responses (200, 201, 204).
-When given in response to a write request, this will be equal to the server's current time and to the new last-modified time of any WBOs created or changed by the request.
+When given in response to a write request, this will be equal to the server's current time and to the new last-modified time of any BSOs created or changed by the request.

     It is similar to the standard HTTP **Last-Modified** header, but the value is a decimal timestamp rather than a HTTP-format date.